Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Methods

 The scenario was presented in a banner above the simulated email client interface, which displayed randomised email previews, including the sender's name, title, and subject (Figure \ref{fig:study_platform}).
 Clicking an email revealed its content; phishing links triggered warnings (Figure \ref{fig:study_platform_warning}).
 After each interaction with a phishing message (via link click or by navigating back), participants answered two attention-check questions: \enquote{Who was the sender of the email?} and \enquote{Were there links in the email?}.
 These checks help identify inattentive respondents, which are especially typical in remote settings \citep{matsuura2021careless}.

 Upon completing their interactions, participants were debriefed and informed of the actual goal of the study: assessing user responses to warnings triggered by clicks on suspicious links.
 The debriefing step is a critical ethical practice in studies involving deception \citep{sotirakopoulos2011challenges}.
 After the debriefing, participants were asked to reconfirm their consent.
-Those choosing not to continue would have had their data deleted, though all participants opted to proceed.
+Those who chose not to continue would have had their data deleted; however, all participants opted to proceed.
 They then completed a series of questionnaires: first, the warning perception questionnaire from \cite{desolda2023explanations}, followed by the Raw NASA TLX workload assessment \citep{hart1986NASATLX}, a cybersecurity proficiency questionnaire \citep{olmstead2017securityquestionnaire}, and the Need for Cognition Scale \citep{coelho2020needforcognition6item}.
-Finally, participants completed a demographic survey stating their age, gender, and average daily internet use.
+Finally, participants completed a demographic survey that asked about their age, gender, and average daily internet use.
 Participants were thanked for their involvement and redirected to Prolific to claim compensation.

 The study procedure was approved by the Research Ethics Committee of King's College London, reference number HR-23/24-41353.